Written by Stacey Kelleher. Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.

 Cocamidopropyl Betaine Safety

-Direct contact with cocamidopropyl betaine or 3-(dimethylamino)propylamine can cause contact dermatitis symptoms.
-These can last anywhere from a few days to one month after discontinuing use.
+Direct exposure to cocamidopropyl betaine or 3-(dimethylamino) propylamine can cause contact dermatitis symptoms that can last anywhere from a few days to one month after discontinuing use:

 Symptoms may include:

 Eye irritation has been linked to facial cleansers and makeup removers containing CAPB.
 Some sufferers complain of eye pain, redness, itching, and irritation, though these symptoms generally go away when the product is rinsed off.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.